 At Sands Anderson, our attorneys have decades of experience navigating the ins and outs of the National Vaccine Injury Compensation Program (VICP).
-So, when questions arise during the process of petitioning the VICP, we can help you find the in-depth answers and complete legal support you need.
-And with a medical professional on our team, we bring a thorough understanding of your vaccine-related injury claim to help you chart a course toward recovery.
+So, if questions arise during the process of petitioning the VICP, our lawyers can help you find the answers and legal support you need.
+Not only is our Sands Anderson team comprised of experienced and successful vaccine injury attorneys, but it also includes a medical professional, who allows us to bring a thorough understanding of your vaccine injury claim to help you chart a course toward recovery and compensation.

-Below, you’ll find some common questions about the VICP and process for filing a claim.
-If you have specific questions regarding a vaccine-related injury, contact us today.
+Below, you’ll find some common questions about the VICP and the process for filing a claim.
+If you have specific questions regarding vaccine injuries or vaccine injury compensation, contact us today.
 We’re happy to help.

 Compensation Process